Jack O'Connell (English footballer): Return to Rochdale (loan)

 On 10 February 2015, O'Connell returned to League One team Rochdale on loan until the end of 2014–15.
 He made his third debut for the club in a 2–1 defeat to Peterborough United four days later.
 He made 12 appearances and scored two goals before being recalled by Brentford on 28 March.
 Earlier in the day he had celebrated the 100th professional appearance of his career with the winner in a 2–1 victory over Yeovil Town.
 Over the course of his three spells with Rochdale, O'Connell made 76 appearances and scored five goals.

 Sheffield United

 O'Connell signed for then League One club Sheffield United on 8 July 2016 on a three-year contract for an undisclosed fee.
 He scored his first goal for Sheffield United in an EFL Trophy tie against Grimsby Town on 9 November 2016.
 O'Connell made 50 appearances, scoring 6 goals, as Sheffield United were promoted to the Championship as League One champions.
 On 15 November 2017, O'Connell signed a new four-and-a-half-year contract with Sheffield United, keeping him at Bramall Lane until June 2022.
 On 28 April 2019 he saw his second promotion in three seasons with United, this time to the Premier League.
+As part of manager Chris Wilder's system, O'Connell would play as an outside centre-back, overlapping the wing-back to get into a crossing position.

+Retirement

+On 21 July 2023, O'Connell announced via his social media accounts that he would be retiring from football at the age of 29.

+O'Connell cited his knee injuries as the main reason for his retirement, among other complex reasons and decisions, and stated that "Walking away from football will leave a void in my life – but I have made peace with it.
+And I am grateful for the games I have played, the moments I lived out on the pitch, and to my team-mates – many of whom will be friends for life.
+It was all a dream come true."